 You can think of business intelligence as the GPS of the enterprise landscape, helping to guide executives and decision-makers to important destinations (conclusions) while taking into account important factors--sales data, customer sentiment, geographical performance, stocked materials, etc.--when calculating the route.
 Business Intelligence can take the form of a simple data warehouse that combines enterprise data from various resources into a single source of truth for executive reporting, or it can be a collection of data visualizations that help to highlight data trends that might not be noticed when presented in tabular form.

 No matter how it surfaces in your company, the GPS metaphor holds true: business intelligence tools are like a GPS, they help guide you to the desired destination while considering all of the factors that will influence your path along the way.

 Why is business intelligence important?

 Today things are different.
-If you ask you GPS to guide you to a dry cleaner you may be presented with a dozen different choices which may change from one day to the next depending on traffic.
-Navigating enterprise decision making has become just as complex.
+If you ask your GPS to guide you to a dry cleaner you may be presented with a dozen different choices which may change from one day to the next depending on traffic.
+Navigating enterprise decision-making has become just as complex.
 Not only are enterprises swimming in an ocean of their own data, but they must also consider an ocean of external data and contributing factors such as seasonality, federal reserve rate changes, and a torrent of data beginning to pour in from the smart devices that comprise the Internet of Things.
-Without the guidance of a solid business intelligence program, executives and decision makers are likely to get lost in the forest thanks to the trees.
+Without the guidance of a solid business intelligence program, executives and decision-makers are likely to get lost in the forest thanks to the trees.

 Ready to get started with business intelligence?